ibiza240/MTGAHelper-Windows-Client/README.md

 ### MTGAHelper-Windows-Client

-This project contains source code for the local program that can be installed on your computer known as a *Tracker*  and is used to communicate with the MTGAHelper servers.
+This project contains the Installer and source code for the local program that can be installed on your computer known as a *Tracker*  and is used to communicate with the MTGAHelper servers.

 You can then go to the [MTGAHelper website](http://www.mtgahelper.com)  at any time to see your cards collection statistics and a variety of information tracked for you while you enjoy playing Magic: The Gathering Arena.